Top Home Use

 It has a stride of 20” (not adjustable though), a max user weight capacity of 350 lbs. and a 20 lbs. flywheel that keeps it working butter smooth.
 There is no noise at all except for a gentle whirr as the wheels turn.
 The weight capacity means that there’s ample scope for the entire family to use this.

 The form factor is pretty compact at 70” long and 24” wide.
-It can fit into any small room (like a basement) and in a fitness center, it allows you to add some much-needed versatility to your cardio station without hogging space.
+It can fit into any small room (like a basement) or home gym setup as well as fit right in at a fitness center.
+It allows you to add some much-needed versatility to your cardio station without hogging space.

 There are 10 inbuilt workout programs and 20 incline settings to rev up your workout levels.
 You can choose from Cardio, a dedicated fat burning routine, an uphill climb, Interval training and Strength building.